niquell122/Specialty-Router-Design/README.txt

 POST 'question/context'
 This is the main focus of this application.
+All requests from POST 'question/context' are being saved on the question_history database @mongodb.
 It takes a question a runs agains the Qdrant database to chose the best suited context for that questio.
 The 2 possible contexts are: PIX and BOLETO
 If a question has more then 0.9 similarity to any specific entry in the Qdrant database (compared using gpt embeddings), the application will return the context related to that specific entry.
 If a question doesn't match any entry in the database at more then 0.9 similarity, the application return the 10 closest entries.
-If most (more then 7) of the results retrieved belong to the same context, the application will return that context, otherwise the result will be a phrase pointing to the fact that no relevant context was found based on the input.
+If most (more then 7) of the results retrieved belong to the same context, the application will return that context.

-* All requests from POST 'question/context' are being saved on the question_history database @mongodb.
+At this point, if previous steps failed, the application will look for recent activity from the user and try to match his previous+current message.
+If the history doesn't help, a failing message is returned.